 You know that feeling when someone tells you to stop stressing out?
 And then you start stressing out about not stressing out?
 Same.
 And to a certain extent, a similar phenomenon occurs regarding sleep.
 Just like eating a nutrient-rich diet and drinking enough water are basic human needs, so is getting ample sleep.
 And just like with diet and hydration, getting a healthy amount of sleep can be a challenge.
 Not only because our bedtimes run late and our alarm clocks chirp early, but also because daily stressors, our phones, our Netflix accounts, our diet choices—the list goes on—can hinder our ability to fall asleep, stay asleep, and get the kind of rejuvenating rest that will help us make it through the next day's inevitable marathon.
-So to offer up some holistic guidance, we reached out to Kimberly Snyder, nutritionist and New York Times best-selling author of the Beauty Detox book series and Radical Beauty.
+So to offer up some holistic guidance, we reached out to Kimberly Snyder, nutritionist and founder of holistic skincare brand Solluna Beauty.

 1. Sip Something Soothing